EMetBrown-Lab/Chlamy_taylor_aris/README.md

   His data is available upon reasonable request.
 Positions of tracked particles are retrieved with ```just_tracking_big_files.py``` and linked into trajectories with ```just_linking_big_files.py```.
 Then, article figures are created with ```article.py```.

+I also drop here a few gifs and movies to help you visualise the system. ```alive_``` and ```dead_chlamy_P1_T2s_final.mp4``` showcase two experiments with chlamydomonas in oscillating flow (dead, and alive case).
+I generated some trajectories which you can visualise in the ```.gif``` format as well, for very short times and for a whole trajectory (thought with a very small frame rate in that case).
+My gifs showcase the instataneous positions at a given time step all overlain, colour-coded by local concentration of points on the plot, for illustration purposes.

 If you find yourself doubting anything, you want precisions or data, please let us know.
 Marc Lagoin (marc.lagoin@u-bordeaux.fr), Yacine Amarouchene (yacine.amarouchene@u-bordeaux.fr), Antoine Allard (antoine.allard@u-bordeaux.fr) and Thomas Salez (thomas.salez@u-bordeaux.fr) are corresponding authors, but I can also help on code inquiries as the team numerician happily.

 Best,